nitrogl/strathbeamer/README.md

 Unofficial LaTeX beamer style for outstanding and professional presentations.

-Colours and proportions tries to follow as much as possible the [**brand rules**](http://www.strath.ac.uk/brand/) publicly available at the link http://www.strath.ac.uk/brand/
+Colours and proportions try to follow as much as possible the [**brand rules**](http://www.strath.ac.uk/brand/) publicly available at the link http://www.strath.ac.uk/brand/

 ## Example